 Ofsted is a government inspection of schools, carried out usually every 3 to 5 years.
-Our last inspection was October 2008.
-Ofsted reports can be obtained from the school office or online.
+Our last inspection was October 2017.
+Ofsted reports can be obtained from the school office or website.

 At the end of the year, usually in July, parents are invited to come to school to be shown work by their children.

 We hold an Open Morning in the Autumn term.
 This is an opportunity for prospective parents to see the school at work.
 Year 6 prefects help show these parents around.
 Tours can also be arranged at other times.